Histological Stains other than H&E

 Alcian blue is a mucin stain that stains certain types of mucin blue.
 Cartilage is also stained blue.
 It can be used with H&E, and with van Gieson stains.

 This stains collagen red, nuclei blue, and erythrocytes and cytoplasm yellow.
-It can be combined with an elastic stain that stins elastin blue/black.
+It can be combined with an elastin stain that stains elastin blue/black.
 It is often used for blood vessels and skin.

 Stains reticulin fibres blue/black.
 Used with H&E

 Nuclei are stained bright red, collagen, basement membrane and mucin are stained blue, muscle and red blood cells are stained orange to red.
 Good for staining connective tissue and epithelium.

 Usually used for staining blood and bone-marrow smears.
 Nuclei are stained dark-blue to violet, cytoplasm pale blue, erythrocytes pale pink.

 A basic stain that stains acidic components various shades of blue.
 It is usually used for thin acrylic or epoxy sections.